 36 acres of beautiful parkland and history for every visitor to enjoy.
 Visit what was the largest and richest abbey in England for an amazing experience.

 Rural Life Centre

-Rural Life Centre is distributed over ten acres of field, woodland and barns, and comprises a large number of implements and devices marking over 150 years of farming.
-Many aspects of village and rural life are also displayed in realistic individual settings
+Comprises a large number of implements and devices marking over 150 years of farming.
+Many aspects of village and rural life are also displayed in realistic individual settings.

 Aldershot Military Museum (51 miles)

 150 years of British army history housed in a Victorian barracks, this museum tells the story of both soldier and civilian since 1854.